Dhruti-aravind/Credit_card_Fraud_Detection_Model/README.md

 High ROC-AUC and PR-AUC

-Far more reliable for real-world fraud detection
+Significantly more reliable for real-world fraud detection

 Dataset